Openline Friday on Wednesday, El Rushbow, Mark Stein will be here tomorrow and Friday, ladies and gentlemen.

 Thrilled to speak with you.

-If the end result is that the country's being destroyed, does it matter why?
+If the end result is that the country is being destroyed, does it matter why?

 Does it matter?

-Does it really matter if he's doing it purposefully or is this naive?
+Does it really matter if he's doing it purposefully or is just naive?

-Because regardless, regardless of how you answer it, it's happening.
+Because regardless how you answer it, it's happening.

 I'm not trying to evade it.

-I'm just trying to regard us how you however you answer the question, it still is happening.
+I'm just trying to regardless however you answer the question, it still is happening.

 I think it's a little bit of both.